6 min|Dr. Taylor Green

 Stay tuned for Part 2 to discuss additional underlying causes of depression including hormonal factors, genetics, neurotransmitter imbalance, toxins, and gut health.

-To address possible nutrient deficiencies and dietary factors affecting your mental heal, contact a Naturopathic Doctor for an individualized treatment plan appropriate for you.
-Call reception at 604-738-1012 to book your appointment today.
+To address possible nutrient deficiencies and dietary factors affecting your mental health, book a consultation with an Integrative Naturopathic Doctor for an individualized treatment plan appropriate for you.
+Ready to book your appointment?
+Click here.

 Aeberli, I., Gerber, P. A., Hochuli, M., Kohler, S., Haile, S. R., Gouni-Berthold, I., Berthold, H. K., Spinas, G. A., & Berneis, K. (2011).
 Low to moderate sugar-sweetened beverage consumption impairs glucose and lipid metabolism and promotes inflammation in healthy young men: a randomized controlled trial.
 The American Journal of Clinical Nutrition, 94(2), 479–485. https://doi.org/10.3945/ajcn.111.013540